Update: GangFlasher-ST, The Swiss Army Knife of In-Circuit Programmers, 40 MB/s on more MCUs and MPUs

 From 1 Target to 8 Targets, 40 MB/s, with Support for Secure Provisioning on STM32 MCUs and MPUs

 With one license of GangFlasher-ST, engineers can flash up to eight targets simultaneously while competing alternatives work on one target at a time.
 On the STM32MP1, the software can also reach download speeds of up to 40 MB/s per target.
 The GangFlasher-ST is thus ten to twenty times faster than a standard DFU-USB connection.
 The software is also compatible with secure provisioning mechanisms like Secure Secret Provisioning (SSP) on the STM32MP1 and Secure Firmware Install (SFI) on compatible STM32 microcontrollers.
-Today that means the STM32L5 and the STM32H7 but support for more STM32 SFI MCUs is on the way.
+Today, that means the STM32L5 and the STM32H7, as well as STM32 SFI MCUs.
+In fact, the list of compatible systems keeps growing as Elprotronic and ST work to ensure GangFlasher-ST supports more devices.

 From STM32CubeProgrammer to GangFlasher-ST

 As we sat down with Elprotronic, Adam Czajkowski, its Vice-President, explained that customers were the ones requesting support for ST microcontrollers.
 Indeed, most engineers working on an STM32 are familiar with ST tools such as STM32CubeProgrammer.
 The latter serves them well as a flashing and debugging tool during development.
 For instance, developers can access certain sections of the memory, update registers, and more.
-However, the STM32CubeProgrammer license doesn’t cover a production environment because the utility is not suitable for such a use case.
+However, the STM32CubeProgrammer license doesn’t cover a production environment.
+The utility just serves a very different purpose.
 Hence, once teams move onto prototyping, they need a platform that can flash their board rapidly and efficiently.
-That’s what Elprotronic aimed to accomplish with the GangFlasher-ST. Originally, the tool only supported the STM32MP1.
-However, customers soon requested support for STM32 MCUs as well, which led to the recent update.
+That’s what Elprotronic aimed to accomplish with the GangFlasher-ST.

 From a Development Board to a System-in-Package